Jordan Mickey

 Jordan Grayson Mickey (born July 9, 1994) is an American professional basketball player for Qingdao Eagles of the Chinese Basketball Association (CBA).
-He played college basketball for Louisiana State University before being selected by the Celtics with the 33rd overall pick in the 2015 NBA draft.
+He played college basketball for the LSU Tigers before being selected by the Boston Celtics with the 33rd overall pick in the 2015 NBA draft.

 High school career

 Mickey attended Arlington Grace Prep for three years, guiding the program to a state championship during his junior season, before transferring to Prime Prep Academy in 2012.
 During his lone campaign with Prime Prep in 2012–13, he averaged 16 points, 10 rebounds and two blocks per game.
 Considered a four-star recruit by ESPN.com, Mickey was listed as the No. 12 power forward and the No. 38 player in the nation in 2013.

 College career

 Mickey was an immediate contributor when he began his freshman season at LSU in 2013–14, compiling double-doubles during each of his first three contests.
 He started all 34 of the Tigers' games and averaged 12.7 points and 7.9 rebounds per game.
 He also became just the second Tiger in program history to block at least 100 shots in a season, joining Shaquille O'Neal.
 He earned multiple awards in 2013–14, including Coaches All-SEC Second Team, All-SEC Freshman Team, All-SEC Defensive Team, LSWA Louisiana Freshman of the Year, and LSWA All-Louisiana Second Team.

 As a sophomore in 2014–15, Mickey led the nation in blocked shots per game (3.6), along with 15.4 points and 9.9 rebounds.
 He blocked at least six shots in four straight contests from December 18 through January 3.
 He did, however, suffer with lingering shoulder and ankle injuries throughout his sophomore year, but played through the pain.
 In the second round of the NCAA Tournament, he tallied 12 points, 14 rebounds and six blocks, but the Tigers were edged by North Carolina State, 66–65.
 He again earned multiple awards in 2014–15, including Coaches All-SEC First Team, AP All-SEC First Team, All-SEC Defensive Team, All-District NABC Team, and All-District USBWA Team.

 On March 31, 2015, Mickey declared for the NBA draft, forgoing his final two years of college eligibility.